fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 3. Open da'wa with the tongue with physical fight only with one party (only QUraish)
 4. Open da'wa to all with 'izza. attack only if you need to defence (from treaty of Hudaybia until the conquest of Mecca)
 5. Open da'wa along with physical confrontation against anyone who opposes islam.
-After receiving a certain ayah, the prophet SAW gathered banu Hashim and made khutbah to them.
+After receiving a certain ayah, the prophet  ﷺ    gathered banu Hashim and made khutbah to them.
 Abu Lahab opposed saying that we have our fathers ways and who is this man to say the different.
-Then the prophet SAW climbed on top of Safa and made the message public.
+Then the prophet  ﷺ    climbed on top of Safa and made the message public.
 He asked do you trust me and they replied oh yes we havent heard from you any lie. and he said the message to the tribes.
-Abu Lahab threw sand in the direction of the prophet SWW.
+Abu Lahab threw sand in the direction of the prophet  ﷺ   .
 Banu Hashim people started to press on Abu Talib to stop his preaching or give him to other tribes.
-They couldn't touch the prophet Muhammad SWW if Abu Talib doen't give permission.
+They couldn't touch the prophet Muhammad  ﷺ    if Abu Talib doen't give permission.
 Do what you will, my nephew, for Wallahi I will not come to you again to stop your preaching.
 All Quraish tribe people came to Abu Talib trying to exchange sons between tribes.
-It was the whole Quraish against Abu Talib but he protected the prophet SWW till the last day.
+It was the whole Quraish against Abu Talib but he protected the prophet  ﷺ    till the last day.
 However it is believed that he didn't accept islam.
 Abu Talib was one of the famous poets of Quraish.

 </details>